privet56/boot2CrudContainer/kube4win.md

 5. minikube.exe dashboard --url=true	# -> open it!
 6. helm init & start docker registry(**inside** of the minikube VM!) (as described in [README.md](README.md))
 	1. (helm-init & docker-registry-setup should be done always after a minikube delete)
+7. create dir within the minikube VM
+	1. sudo mkdir /data/ghe/expoappmongodbk8s			# /data/ is persistent, most of the dirs inside the minikube VM are non-permanent!
+	2. sudo chmod -R 777 /data/ghe/expoappmongodbk8s	# 777 = world writable (775 would be group-writable only)

 ## Install istio
 1. download istio ZIP manually & unpack